JAPANESE TEA CEREMONY

 This Sencha tea ceremony course is a traditional Sado (tea ceremony lesson in Japan) conducted by the Oubaku Baisa Ryu Sencha do school (https://sencha-oubakubaisa.jp).

-Haruka Matsuo (Tea name Soura Matsuo) is currently the only one eligible to give lessons in the EU.
+Haruka Matsuo (Tea name Souran Matsuo) is currently the only one eligible to give lessons in the EU.

 If you follow this course, you will take lessons from me once or twice a month.
 After two years, you will be able to obtain certification issued by Oubaku Baisa Ryu as a master, allowing you to conduct Oubaku Baisa Ryu tea ceremonies and lessons.
 (This is optional.)